legend-exp/dspeed/docs/source/manuals/build_dsp.rst

 Command line interface
 ----------------------

-A command line interface to :func:`~.dsp.build_dsp.build_dsp` is available through the ``pygama`` executable via the ``build-dsp`` sub-command.
+A command line interface to :func:`~.build_dsp.build_dsp` is available through the ``dspeed`` executable.
 This can be used to quickly run signal processing routines without custom scripting.
+Here are some examples of what can be
-Here are some examples of what can be achieved:
+achieved:

 .. code-block:: console

-    $ pygama build-dsp --help  # display usage and exit
+    $ dspeed --help  # display usage and exit

 Convert files and save them in the original directory with the same filenames (but new extension ``_dsp.lh5``):